Jayasenthur/walmart-sales-data-pipeline/README.md

 `
 **Executor Cores:**: Setting executor cores to 2 enables each executor to run two tasks concurrently, enhancing parallel processing.

+## Setup Instructions

+## 1\.
+Install Pyspark:
+* If you don't have Pyspark installed, use pip: `pip install pyspark`
+* You might need additional dependencies like Hadoop and a compatible version of Python.
+Refer to the official documentation for detailed setup instructions:

+## 2\.
+Download Spark Libraries:

+* Download the pre-built Spark binaries from (https://spark.apache.org/downloads.html) (choose a version compatible with your Python installation).
+* Unpack the downloaded archive and set environment variables accordingly
+    * `SPARK_HOME`: Path to the unpacked Spark directory
+    * `PYSPARK_DRIVER_PYTHON`: Path to your Python executable (which python or similar)
+* You can also use a virtual environment to manage dependencies and avoid conflicts.

+##  Data Preparation

+* Ensure you have the two Excel files (`Salestxns.xlsx` and `customers.xlsx`) in the specified locations `(C:/Users/user/OneDrive/Desktop/)`.
+* Adjust the file paths in the code if necessary to match your file locations.

+## Running Instructions

+**1. Save the Code:**
+  * Create a Python file (e.g., `sales_analysis.py`) and paste the provided code into it.

+**2. Run the Script:**
+  * Open a terminal or command prompt and navigate to the directory containing the Python file.
+  * Run the script using the Python interpreter: python `sales_analysis.py` (replace python with your Python executable name if needed)

+## Data Explanations

+  * `Salestxns.xlsx`: Likely contains transactions, with columns like `Product_Name`, `Customer_Id`, `Price`, `Quantity`, and potentially `Transaction_Date`.
+  * `customers.xlsx`: Likely includes customer information, possibly with columns like `Customer_Id` and `Name`, and perhaps `State`.

+## Outputs and Visuals Explanation

+`
 ## Code Explanation

 ### 1\.
 Importing Required Libraries